tbeucler/HybridESM/README.md

 # Towards Hybrid Earth System Modeling: A Living Review

-This page reviews and organizes emerging hybrid Earth System Models (ESMs), which combine Machine Learning (ML) and physics-based components, alphabetically.
-Hybrid ESMs retain essential components for physical consistency (e.g., the dynamical core) while using ML to enhance parameterizations for small-scale processes (e.g., clouds).
+This page presents an alphabetical review of emerging hybrid Earth System Models (ESMs), which combine Machine Learning (ML) and physics-based components to simulate the full time evolution of climate variables in response to diverse forcings.
 These models hold promise for improving long-term projections of Earth's physical climate and biogeochemical cycles.
+Although new creative approaches continue to emerge, most designs fall into two broad categories:

+1. **Hybridizing existing ESMs**
+These approaches build on established ESM codebases, retaining key physics components (e.g., the dynamical core) while replacing or improving parameterizations of hard-to-model processes (e.g., storm formation) with ML.
+This often involves interfacing Fortran-based codebases with Python-based ML tools.
+For related technical resources, see [this living review](https://github.com/TRACCS-COMPACT/hybrid_physics_AI_awesome_list/).

+2. **Developing data-driven climate models from scratch**
+Usually referred to as "climate emulators," these efforts write prognostic equations directly in differentiable programming frameworks, incorporating explicit physical laws (e.g., conservation equations) only when needed.
+This is a longer-term endeavor, involving the progressive development and coupling of the atmosphere–ocean–land–cryosphere components.

 If you notice any errors, omissions, or outdated information, please feel free to submit a pull request.

-<ins>Author</ins>: Tom Beucler (UNIL); written in the context of [AI4PEX](https://ai4pex.org/).
+<ins>Author</ins>: Tom Beucler (UNIL); written in the context of [AI4PEX](https://ai4pex.org/) and the [WCRP Lighthouse Activities](https://www.wcrp-climate.org/lha-overview).

 ## Table of Contents
 - [ACE](#ace)